Top10VPN is editorially independent. Buying a VPN through our links supports our work.

 Yes, it’s completely legal to use a VPN to bypass the NFL’s regional broadcast restrictions.

-How Do NFL Streaming Services Enforce Geo-restrictions?
+How Do NFL Streaming Services Enforce Geo-Blocks?

 When you watch the NFL via a streaming website or app, your location is determined by your IP address.